aadriance/pandorasbank/README.md

 This app can help you manage Elestrals Awakened saves and Elestrals, and allows for some fun customization options like gender selection for the player and Elestrals Nicknames.

+> [!CAUTION]
+> Back-up your save manually before using the app.
+You can find it at
+> users/<user>/AppData/LocalLow/DefaultCompany/ElestralsAwakened-Playtest/gamesave.json
+> by default.

 ## Features

 - Back up and restore of saves